Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have combined to put up more than 64 points in five of eight games this season.
+- Pittsburgh and its opponents have gone over the current 64-point total in five of eight games this season.

 - Duke has combined with its opponents to score more than 64 points in one game this season.

-- The two teams combine to average 68.4 points per game, 4.4 more than the total in this contest.
+- The combined points per game average of the two teams, 68.4, is 4.4 points greater than Saturday's over/under.

-- This contest's total is 8.8 points more than the 55.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 55.2 points per game, 8.8 fewer than this contest's over/under.

 - The average total in Panthers games this season is 55.6, 8.4 points fewer than Saturday's total of 64 .

-- The 62.3 PPG average total in Blue Devils games this season is 1.7 points fewer than this game's over/under.
+- In 2021, games involving the Blue Devils have averaged a total of 62.3 points, 1.7 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

+- Pittsburgh has played eight games, with six wins against the spread.

-- The Panthers have always covered the spread this season when favored by 20.5 points or more.
+- The Panthers have been favored by 21 points or more two times this season and have covered the spread in all of them.

-- Pittsburgh's games this year have hit the over in 75% of its opportunities (six times in eight games with a set point total).
+- Pittsburgh's games this year have hit the over on six of eight set point totals (75%).

-- Pittsburgh is 4-2 against the spread and 4-2 overall this season when the team puts up more than 33.3 points.
+- Pittsburgh is 4-2 against the spread and 4-2 overall in games when it records more than 33.3 points.

-- Pittsburgh is 3-2 against the spread and 3-2 overall when the team piles up over 472.5 yards.
+- In games that Pittsburgh piles up over 472.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year, the Panthers have eight turnovers, three fewer than the Blue Devils have takeaways (11).
+- The Panthers have eight giveaways this season, while the Blue Devils have 11 takeaways .

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.